Tiffany & Co. Throws L.A. Party for New Men’s Collection

 “We are very, very happy,” he shared, adding that he had written a song for her this week while she had been in the hospital for tonsillitis surgery.
 He played it for Cyrus, and she’s been encouraging him to release it, he said.
 “She’s creative.
 She’s very passionate about what she does, and I’m very similar in that sense.
 That’s why we get along so well.…Any girlfriends I’ve had in the past have always been immediate romance and so it’s a different experience having been friends with somebody before and it developing naturally into something more.”

 Nearby, outside the event’s doors, was actress Debby Ryan, whose Netflix show “Insatiable” was released that day.
-She said she was looking foward to heading to the showrunner’s house to watch the season two premiere with her cast.
-But first, she was excited to check out what Tiffany’s had to offer.
+She said she was looking forward to heading to the showrunner’s house to watch the season two premiere with her cast.
+But first, she was excited to check out what Tiffany had to offer.
 “They’re known for such amazing craftsmanship and seeing how that transfers to men is exciting.”

 “It’s a comprehensive collection,” said Tiffany’s chief artistic director Reed Krakoff.
 “It’s an expanded world of Tiffany men’s.…We want to have a clear, compelling point of view.
 So, in that way, you have to create a world within our retail spaces, online, social media, wherever you find us.”